codio/knowledge/student-source/students/accessing-codio/paying.rst

 If you have any problems contact us through your Codio account or email us at help@codio.com.

-Problems setting up a new payment
+Problems Setting up a New Payment
 ---------------------------------

 Secure online credit card transactions are processed in real-time on behalf of Codio by the authorized merchant payment service provider Stripe using the highest levels of security available on the market.